Excitons in mesoscopically reconstructed moir\'e heterostructures: Abstract

 \section{Abstract}

-Moir\'e effects in twisted or lattice-incommensurate vertical assemblies of two-dimensional crystals give rise to a new class of quantum materials with rich transport and optical phenomena, including correlated electron physics in flat bands of bilayer graphene \cite{Bistritzer2011} and semiconductors \cite{WuHubbard2018}, or moir\'e excitons in semiconductor heterostructures \cite{WuTopo2017,Yu2017,WuExciton2018}.
-These phenomena arise from modulations of interlayer hybridization on the nanoscale of spatially varying atomic registries of moir\'e supercells \cite{Ponomarenko2013,Dean2013,Hunt2013,ZhangInterlayer2017}.
-Due to finite elasticity, however, lattices of marginally-twisted homobilayers and heterostructures can transform from moir\'e to periodically reconstructed patterns with triangular or hexagonal tiling \cite{Wijk2014,Woods2014,Wijk2015,Carr2018,Sunku2018,Yoo2019,Halbertal2021,Enaldiev2020,Weston2020,McGilly2020,Sung2020,Andersen2021,Rosenberger2020,Enaldiev2021,Shabani2021,Weston2021}.
+Moir\'e effects in twisted or lattice-incommensurate vertical assemblies of two-dimensional crystals give rise to a new class of quantum materials with rich transport and optical phenomena, including correlated electron physics in flat bands of bilayer graphene \cite{Bistritzer2011} and moir\'e excitons in semiconductor heterostructures \cite{WuTopo2017,Yu2017,WuExciton2018}.
+These phenomena arise from modulations of interlayer interactions on the nanoscale of spatially varying atomic registries of moir\'e supercells \cite{Ponomarenko2013,Dean2013,Hunt2013,ZhangInterlayer2017}.
+Due to finite elasticity, however, lattices of marginally-twisted homobilayers and heterostructures can transform from moir\'e to periodically reconstructed patterns with triangular or hexagonal tiling \cite{Wijk2014,Woods2014,Wijk2015,Carr2018,Sunku2018,Yoo2019,Halbertal2021,Enaldiev2020,Weston2020,McGilly2020,Sung2020,Andersen2021,Rosenberger2020,Enaldiev2021,Shabani2021,Weston2022}.
 Here, we expand the notion of nanoscale lattice reconstruction to the mesoscopic scale of extended samples and demonstrate rich consequences in optical studies of excitons in MoSe$_2$-WSe$_2$ heterostructures with parallel and antiparallel alignment.
 Our results provide a unified perspective on diverse and partly controversial signatures of moir\'e excitons in semiconductor heterostructures \cite{Seyler2019,Tran2019,Jin2019,Alexeev2019,Bai2020,Tartakovskii2020} by identifying domains with exciton properties of distinct effective dimensionality and establish mesoscopic reconstruction as a compelling feature of real samples and devices with inherent finite-size effects and disorder.
-This perception of mesoscale exciton domain formation in reconstructed semiconductor heterostructures with emergent topological defects \cite{Alden2013} and percolation networks contributes to our fundamental understanding of electronic, optical, or magnetic properties of mesoscopic van der Waals structures.
+Generalized to stacks of other two-dimensional materials, this notion of mesoscale domain formation with emergent topological defects \cite{Alden2013} and percolation networks will instructively expand our understanding of fundamental electronic, optical, and magnetic properties of van der Waals heterostructures.